 Use Case: Fraud Analytics

-A powerful application of KGs is the transformation of transactional data into a social/entity view.
-In this case, we transformed property transactions into a KG that contains buyers, sellers, brokers, financial institutions etc.
+A powerful application of Knowledge Graphs is the transformation of transactional data into a social/entity view.
+In this case, we transformed property transactions into a Knowledge Graph that contains buyers, sellers, brokers, financial institutions etc.

 From this view, we were easily able to identify groups of individuals doing frequent transactions among themselves, for cash - groups worthy of further investigation for fraud.